theAvoidact.com

 Before the AVOID Act, that impleader could happen at any point before trial.
 Defense counsel would answer the complaint, gather information, and eventually file a third-party complaint against the relevant subcontractors, sometimes months or even years after the action began.
 The AVOID Act ends that practice.
 Once you serve your answer, the clock starts, and courts will enforce the deadline.

-For the typical Labor Law § 240 scenario, the operative deadline is 90 days for contractual claims.
-That window sounds workable until you consider what must happen within it: identifying all subcontractors with any potential involvement in the accident, locating the relevant subcontracts, confirming that enforceable indemnification and insurance-procurement language exists, verifying the sub's insurance coverage against contract requirements, and preparing and filing the third-party complaint.
+That 90-day window sounds workable until you consider what must happen within it: identifying all subcontractors with any potential involvement in the accident, locating the relevant subcontracts, confirming that enforceable indemnification and insurance-procurement language exists, verifying the sub's insurance coverage against contract requirements, and preparing and filing the third-party complaint.
 On a large project with dozens of subs, multiple scopes, and project records held by various parties, 90 days can disappear quickly.

-For details on how these deadlines apply to specific claim types and dates, use the deadline calculator.
+For details on how these deadlines apply to specific dates and circumstances, use the deadline calculator.

 The contractual chain and the 90-day window